PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 and thus perspectives may be formed at particular ages based on when they are diagnosed rather than just on the age itself.

+* It will be important to account for the nuances of those who are self-employed in future analyses.
+Simply leaving them out of the analysis does not give us a full picture of mental health support systems.
 # Future Work

 There are some components to consider for further analysis: